gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/README.md

 > Note!
 These demos can be found on [Github](https://github.com/gopro/OpenGoPro/tree/main/demos/python/sdk_wireless_camera_control/open_gopro/demos)

 Demos can be found in the installed package in the "demos" folder.
-They are installed as a CLI entrypoint and can be run via:
+They are installed as a CLI entrypoint and can be run as shown below.

+## Command Line Interface (CLI) Demos

+All of these demos are CLI only and can thus be run with the minimal (non-GUI) install.

 Capture a photo and download it to your computer: